Nicolasedit/wireless-exam/open.md

 **What are the effects of a spoofing attack on a GNSS receiver?
 (2 pts) How can a receiver fail or fail to respond to a spoofing attack?
 (2 pts) Possible disruptions of the attack?
 (2 pts)**

+**In a GNSS, satellites broadcast crucial information to the users.**
+   1. Identify the crucial pieces of information that satellites broadcast to users.
+(2 points)
+      - List the essential data elements transmitted by GNSS satellites to receivers.
+   2. Explain how these pieces of information are utilized by a receiver.
+(4 points)
+      - Describe how the receiver utilizes satellite signals to calculate its position, velocity, and time (PVT).**

 ## WLAN - wifi